FroMage/RivieraDEV/README.md

 -   `PROMOTED_PAGE_2`; It's the same as above but for the secondary button.
 The possible values are `SPONSORS` and `SCHEDULE`.
 And it's the same, let's not use it for now.
 -   `TICKETING_URL`: At this time the ticketing is not opened yet, but if we already know the URL, we can fill it.
 -   `TICKETING_OPEN = false`
+-   `TICKETING_TRAINING_URL`: To be filled with the URL provided by the training organization, but you probably don't know it yet
+-   `TICKETING_TRAINING_OPEN = false` The training organization is not ready yet
 -   `SPONSORING_LEAFLET_URL`: URL to the sponsoring leaflet.
 -   `CFP_URL`: At this time the CFP is not opened yet, but if we know the URL, we can fill it.
 -   `CFP_OPEN = false`